Tall oil

 Tall oil, also called liquid rosin or tallol, is a viscous yellow-black odorous liquid obtained as a by-product of the kraft process of wood pulp manufacture when pulping mainly coniferous trees.
 The name originated as an anglicization of the Swedish tallolja ('pine oil').
-Tall oil is the third largest chemical by-product in a kraft mill after lignin and hemicellulose; the yield of crude tall oil from the process is in the range of 30–50 kg / ton pulp.
-It may contribute to 1.0–1.5% of the mill's revenue if not used internally.
+Tall oil is the third largest chemical by-product in a kraft mill after lignin and hemicellulose.
+The kraft process yields in the range of 30–50 kg of crude tall oil per ton pulp.
+If not used internally, sales of tall oil can contribute up to 1.0–1.5% of the mill's revenue.